josh-shen/shopify_bot/README.md

 # Shopify Bot

-## server backend
+## Server backend
 Cloudflare Worker written in Rust.
-Handles API calls to Shopify stores to retreive item info.
+Uses data from POST request from user to find item on a Shopify site.
+Returns item sizes, availability, price, and checkout link for items found and in stock.

+Current sites supported:
+- ESSENTIALS
+- RONIN

-## app frontend
+## App frontend
 JS React webapp to interact with server backend.
 Select store to search, enter a keyword in search bar for item to search for.
+Any items found matching the keyword will be displayed on the page with a checkout link generated for each item in stock.